The Internal Medicine Residency Program is committed to helping residents develop their career through development of

 - Meeting with possible mentors to discuss projects

 Work on the research project can be spread across the three years of residency training, although we recognize the importance of having completed academic work early in residency that can be highlighted on fellowship applications and at fellowship or job interviews in your PGY 3 year. .
-Non-clinical elective time (up to three months over three years) can be devoted to your research project with prior approval from the Program Director and Research Director.
+Non-clinical elective time (up to three months over three years) can be devoted to your research project with prior approval from the Program Director.
 Statistical and logistical support are available to help residents.

 In the spring of the senior resident year, each resident is asked to submit a written summary of their project in the form of a poster presentation.
 Residents are also encouraged to submit their work for presentation at other regional or national meetings, and funding is awarded to projects accepted for presentation to defray travel costs.
 On Residency Research Day in May each year, several outstanding presentations are selected for oral presentation at Medical Grand Rounds.